Mahtab-Shabani/Alpha-Matting-for-Retinal-Blood-Vessel-Extraction/README.md

 I(x, y) = alpha(x,y)F(x,y) + (1 - alpha(x,y)) B(x,y))
 ```

 Where F is foreground, B is Background, and alpha ranges from 0 to 1.
 If alpha = 1 (or 0), it means that I(x, y) is in the foreground (or background).
 While alpha is a fractional value between (0, 1), these pixels are mixed.
 The trimap may be manually specified by the user, or produced by other binary segmentation approaches.
-In this work, to create trimap we used Hessian Matrix (Frangi, et al) for foreground and CLHAE for mixed pixels.
+In this work, to create trimap we used Hessian Matrix (Frangi, et al) for the foreground and CLHAE (Contrast-limited adaptive histogram equalization) for mixed pixels.

 The source code for Alpha Matting in this repository is extracted from the following paper: